Siddu-03/Reports/README.md

 - Document lab findings, experiments, and analysis
 - Track progress and develop reporting skills for future career or portfolio

-## CLG Labs

-- Original college lab PDFs are in `CLG-Labs/` (step-by-step instructions with screenshots).
-- Reworked professional-style reports are in `CLG-Lab-Reports/` showcasing structured documentation, analysis, and lessons learned.

 ## Notes

 - All reports are generated from **legal and controlled lab environments**